falcosecurity/evolution/GOVERNANCE.md

  - Defining general guidelines for the project.
  - Administering the [falcosecurity](https://github.com/falcosecurity) GitHub organization.
  - Administering any assets or services owned or assigned to project.
- - Handle lincense and copyright issues.
+ - Handle license and copyright issues.
- - Look out for issues or conflict in any area of the project.
+ - Look out for issues or conflicts in any area of the project.
  - Serve as the last escalation point for an issue that can't be solved by other community roles.
  - Ability to create committees and delegate powers to them.